Self Sabotage: The Neural Circuits Behind Self Defeating Behavior

 Is self-sabotage conscious or unconscious?

-Can childhood experiences cause adult self-sabotage?
+Can childhood experiences cause adult self-defeating behaviors?

 Yes — and this is the most common origin.
-Self-sabotage circuits typically form in environments where achievement was punished (jealous parent), visibility was dangerous (abusive household), or success created isolation (outgrowing peer group).
+Self-defeat circuits typically form in environments where achievement was punished (jealous parent), visibility was dangerous (abusive household), or success created isolation (outgrowing peer group).
 The brain encoded “success = threat” as a survival rule, and this rule continues operating in adulthood even when the original environment no longer exists.
 The adult context has changed, but the neural circuit has not updated.

-How do you stop self-sabotaging?
+How do you stop self-defeating behaviors?

 From Reading to Rewiring

-Schedule Your Strategy Call
+Book a Strategy Call

 References